Late Election Relief

 If an entity does not qualify for relief under Rev. Proc.
 2013-30, the entity may request relief by requesting a private letter ruling.
 The procedural requirements for requesting a letter ruling and the associated fees are described in Rev. Proc.
-2013-1 (or its successor).
+2014-1 (PDF) (or its successor).

 Again, it is important to know that Rev. Proc.
 2013-30 relief is only for late elections that would otherwise be valid.
 For example, the S election must still contain signatures from all of the shareholders.
 Also, if there was an invalid shareholder or the corporation was not qualified during any part of the tax year, the S election is not valid for that year.
 However, for certain inadvertent invalid S corporation elections or QSub elections, relief may be obtained from National Office under IRC §1362(f).